This BLT sandwich recipe is made with crispy bacon, fresh lettuce and tomato, and topped with a homemade garlic lemon basil mayo for a twist!

 What To Serve With A BLT Sandwich

-I love dishes like this because they're great on their own or paired with a light salad or a side dish like roasted veggies.
+I love dishes like this because they're great on their own, or paired with a light salad or side dish like roasted veggies.

 Looking for more lunch recipes?
 Don't miss these!